SolidOS/solidos/README.md

 As you can see, SolidOS is composed of serveral repositories:

 - [rdflib.js](https://github.com/linkeddata/rdflib.js): Javascript RDF library for browsers and Node.js
-- [solid-logic](https://github.com/solid/solid-logic): core business logic of Solid OS
+- [solid-logic](https://github.com/solid/solid-logic): core business logic of SolidOS
 - [mashlib](https://github.com/solid/mashlib/): a solid-compatible code library of application-level functionality for the world of Solid
 - [solid-panes](https://github.com/solid/solid-panes): a set of core solid-compatible panes based on solid-ui
 - [solid-ui](https://github.com/solid/solid-ui): User Interface widgets and utilities for Solid.
 Building blocks for solid-based apps

-In the diagram, SolidOS is deployed on the [Node Solid Server (NSS)](https://github.com/solid/node-solid-server) BUT it can also be set up to run on the [Community Solid Server (CSS)](https://github.com/solid/community-server).
+In the above diagram, SolidOS is deployed on the [Node Solid Server (NSS)](https://github.com/solid/node-solid-server) BUT it can also be set up to run on the [Community Solid Server (CSS)](https://github.com/solid/community-server).
 When you download the SolidOS code, locally, a NSS is also installed to have everything ready to develop.

 ### SolidOS deeper technical topics

-For further details about each repository, pelase visit the according GitHub repo linked abbove.
+For further details about each repository, please visit the according GitHub repo linked above.
 For SolidOS related code know-how, make sure to also vist [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) and the [SolidOS developer guide](https://github.com/solid/solidos/wiki).

-## 🙋🏽‍ How you can contribute and help SolidOS thrive

-The SolidOS team is always looking for volunteers to help improve SolidOS.
-Pull Requests (PRs) and edits are always welcome from code to text to documentation.
-We are looking for UX designers, technical writers, frontend developers, backedn developers, DevOps.
-Don't let the titles intimidate you, they are just some examples.
-You can also find your own place no matter the level of knowledge you are at.

-### For anyone up to writing some code
-### For anyone who likes writing text
-### For anyone with an eye for design
-### For anyone who likes builds or releases or Git workflows or deployments

-## 👯 How the SolidOs team works
+## 👯 How the SolidOS team works

-### SolidOS team meeting
+### SolidOS team meetings

 The SolidOS team meets every week for a 1h touchdown.
 We discuss what was done over the week, what needs to be done and delegate tasks.
 Find the meeting time and link on the [SolidOS project Pod](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html).

 ### SolidOS team instant chat